MISP/misp-website/content/research-projects.md

 Our goal is to discover, elaborate and test social models to qualify specific aspects.

-- The distinction between producing and conveying[^1] organisations (producing and sharing participants can be different)
+- The distinction between producing and conveying [^1] organizations (producing and sharing participants can be different)
 - The description of the context surrounding the production and sharing of an information
 - The description of sharing dynamics in sharing communities
 - An exploration of factors to improve sharing

-These qualifications can be then used to improve detection mechanisms within organisations.
+These qualifications can be then used to improve detection mechanisms within organizations.

 ### (4) Conclusion